Skip to content

 Practical Tips

-• Run the motor at 70–85% of rated torque for best efficiency; design your gear ratio and load to place the operating point in this range
+• Per DOE motor efficiency guidelines, operate motors at 70-85% of rated load for optimal efficiency; design gear ratios and pulley sizes to place the operating point in this range

 Common Mistakes